arkuuu/publin/README.md

 Install
 =====
+* Change the `config/Config.php` file according to your needs
 * Create a new folder called `publin` on your web server
 * Copy all files into this folder
 * Open the `install/` directory in your web browser and follow the instructions.